puffconw/r-project-test/README.md

 This repository was developed with assistance from ChatGPT for help with repository organization, code formatting, and documentation.
 All analytical decisions, interpretations, and conclusions were made by the author.

 ## Notes for Reproducibility
-All scripts use relative file paths so that the project can be run on another computer if the repository structure is preserved.
+Due to GitHub file size limitations, a subset of the TRI dataset is provided for reproducibility.

 ## References
 - U.S. Environmental Protection Agency.
 Toxics Release Inventory (TRI) Program.